kipanca/MulticastDelegateKit/README.md

 | |Features |
 |-------------------|------------------------------------------------------------|
-:performing_arts:| Adding multicast delegate to your custom classes :bicyclist:| Subclasses of UIKit controls with multicast delegate property (currently on for UITableView)
+:performing_arts:| Adding multicast delegate to your custom classes :bicyclist:| Subclasses of UIKit controls with multicast delegate property (currently only for UITableView)

 ## Example